 Nelson Mandela is being used as mortar to point the cracks between the bricks of Empire.
 As toilet paper to wash the stained, putrid behinds of Power players.
 As a soporific to drown out the cries of the oppressed.
 He cannot speak in his own defence, for he has passed away.
+He is being abused again.

 The Marikana Massacre in 2012 stands as a testament to the reality of Power in South Africa.
+Striking African miners brutally shot to death by Police operating under the direction of the ANC.

 "If there is a State that has committed unspeakable atrocities in the world, it is the United States of America.
 They don't care for human beings."

 What State does?
 Show me it.
 Prove it with outcomes, not with reference to slick slogans or empty aphorisms.
-You cannot.

 I find the lack of critical analysis in the mainstream media to be a horror.